fabien-roy/glo-3112-project/README.md

 - Posts (filtered by description)

 Hashtags are filtered by usage count, the number of posts that uses this hashtag.
 Going to this page without any search query shows the top hashtags.

+#### Applying filters on newly created posts

+"(5) L'usager doit pouvoir appliquer des filtres sur ses photos lors du téléversement"

+When creating a post, using the plus icon in the navigation bar, once a file is selected, you can apply a filter in the editor tool.
+This filter will be applied on your image before submitting to the API.

+#### Drawing on newly created posts

+"(5) L'usager doit pouvoir dessiner sur la photo lors du téléversement"

+Same as applying filters, you can freely draw on uploaded images in the editor tool before submitting to the API

 ## Technical debt